Education

 This chapter will discuss the rationale for the chosen methodology additionally, it will then explore the ethical limitations and how these were overcome.

-The main purpose of the study included the task of sending out questionnaires (Appendix 1) along with the covering letter, which included the outlining rationale of the research, to as many schools as possible.
+The main purpose of the study was to send out questionnaires (Appendix 1) along with the cover letter, which included the outlining rationale of the research to as many schools as possible.
 The targeted sample of schools included infant, secondary, primary, independent and special educational needs (SEN) schools.
-Consideration of this sample will help further the investigation and establish a basic understanding of teachers in a broader perspective (Glaser and Strauss, 1967).
-Preference to this sample size will build an understanding of teachers from a multitude of backgrounds including cultural, educational and social values.
+Consideration of this sample will help further the investigation and establish a basic understanding of teachers from a broader perspective (Glaser and Strauss, 1967).
+Preference to this sample size will build an understanding of teachers from a multitude of backgrounds, including cultural, educational and social values.
 Their responses will assist in providing the research with both qualitative and quantitative analysis.
-It is quite likely that a higher percentage of this sample size will be hesitant towards answering the survey questions.
-In consideration of this factor, the sample size was chosen to be relatively larger, to accommodate the chances of this issue during the survey (Dudovskiy, 2016; Patten, 2016).
-The initial analysis included choosing ten schools and contacting them for participation in the survey, indicating a potentially higher return rate constituted over the anticipation of about two hundred and twenty-six teachers.
+It is quite likely that a higher percentage of this sample size will be hesitant to answer the survey questions.
+In consideration of this factor, the sample size was chosen to be relatively larger to accommodate the chances of this issue during the survey (Dudovskiy, 2016; Patten, 2016).
+The initial analysis included choosing ten schools and contacting them to participate in the survey, indicating a potentially higher return rate than the expectation of about two hundred and twenty-six teachers.
 However, after the request, most of the schools declined the request and refused to take part in the survey.
 In consideration of this, fifteen other schools were selected and contacted with anticipation of four hundred and thirty-one teachers taking part in the survey.
 However, this survey sample also resulted in thirteen schools declining the survey offer and refusing to answer the questions.
-The schools that agreed to take part in the survey held a positive edge with sixteen teachers agreeing to take part in the survey, and this outcome held a total return rate of around four percent only.
+The schools that agreed to take part in the survey held a positive edge, with sixteen teachers agreeing to take part in the survey, and this outcome held a total return rate of around four per cent only.

-Employing the use of questionnaires seemed relatively smarter since an individual visitation to each school was not possible, due to various time constraints and the factors of work and family commitments.
-Furthermore, the initial expectation associated with the results needed to have a ten percent response rate at least, providing results which may provide sufficient comparable data for analysis.
-In accordance with this, the questionnaire was created in a sense that will accommodate the respondent by providing them easy to understand questions, limiting the number of questions to acquire maximum data from them (National Postsecondary Education Cooperative, 1999).
+Employing the use of questionnaires seemed relatively smarter since individual visitation to each school was not possible due to various time constraints and the factors of work and family commitments.
+Furthermore, the initial expectation associated with the results needed to have a ten per cent response rate, at least providing results that may provide sufficient comparable data for analysis.
+In accordance with this, the questionnaire was created in a sense that will accommodate the respondents by providing them with understanding questions and limiting the number of questions to acquire maximum data from them (National Postsecondary Education Cooperative, 1999).

-Richardson and Watt (2014b) modernised their FIT scale and despite the fact that many researchers in this field have used a variant of this for their research, it was decided that including Likert scale questions may put off potential participants if the questionnaire was considered too large to complete (Bell, 1996).
+Richardson and Watt (2014b) modernised their FIT scale.
+Despite the fact that many researchers in this field have used a variant of this for their research, it was decided that including Likert scale questions may put off potential participants if the questionnaire was considered too large to complete (Bell, 1996).
 Additionally, it was considered that adding a Likert scale may add unrequired and unnecessary data to the study (Evans et al., 2011).
 Davies and Hughes (2014) recommend piloting questionnaires.
-Therefore, peers filled in and assessed which led to the re-evaluation of the design and layout of the questionnaire as well as amending the wording and removing two questions; the age of participant and gender as the feedback was that this information was irrelevant.
-Furthermore, these pieces of information could be identified as personal, and consequentially the participant may feel uneasy answering these questions (Burgess, 2001).
-Making sure the individual feels comfortable when filling out the questionnaire should mean more participants, therefore, more data (Kelley et al., 2003).
-Additionally, protecting the identity of the participants is a legal requirement under the Data Protection Act as well as keeping the data stored securely once received (Gov.UK, 2015b).
+Therefore, peers filled in and assessed, which led to the re-evaluation of the design and layout of the questionnaire as well as amending the wording and removing two questions, the age of the participant and gender, as the feedback was that this information was irrelevant.
+Furthermore, these pieces of information could be identified as personal, and consequentially, the participant may feel uneasy answering these questions (Burgess, 2001).
+Making sure the individual feels comfortable when filling out the questionnaire should mean more participants and, therefore, more data (Kelley et al., 2003).
+Additionally, protecting the identity of the participants is a legal requirement under the Data Protection Act, as well as keeping the data stored securely once received (Gov.UK, 2015b).
 The accompanying letter outlined the right to withdraw, informed consent and how the participant’s information would be kept private, secure and destroyed once this study was complete (BERA, 2011).

 Making use of a multi-method approach is highly regarded by many researchers, and employing its use is considered to be a good practice.
-This method enables the research to identify and locate blind spots within research.
+This method enables the researcher to identify and locate blind spots within the research.
 However, in scenarios of applying it in a proper fashion, this method can assist the researchers in complimenting others on their findings (LSE, 2016; Bryman, 2015; Casebeer and Verhoef, 1997; Flick, 2014; Neuman, 2010; Hertz and Imber, 1995).
 In addition, more questions were added to assist in establishing any phenomenological or humanistic interactions.
-The use of this interpretivist paradigm is often associated with the use of qualitative social studies (Thanh and Thanh, 2015).
+The use of this interpretive paradigm is often associated with the use of qualitative social studies (Thanh and Thanh, 2015).
 However, it seemed likely that sending out questionnaires to schools for acquiring data, may require an addition of interviews to understand the data better.
-Although facilitating the respondent by adding more open-ended questions in the questionnaire may allow them to feel comfortable in providing answers while minimising the need of an interview to expand on the data, afterwards (Brannen, 2017).
-The close-ended questions, added in the survey, were designed in a way to provide segmentation in the questionnaire.
-This segmentation being aimed towards academic pathway, age range and specialist subject.
-Furthermore, segmentation allowed in establishing the understanding of the relationship, if any, to be studied in the context of qualitative data.
-Cross-referencing the data in this way has the potential to indicate any themes related to the studies question; does one academic pathway prepare an individual to become a teacher?
-Furthermore, by applying thematic analysis it may highlight previously unrelated information as having underlying themes (Braun and Clarke, 2006).
+Facilitating the respondents by adding more open-ended questions in the questionnaire may allow them to feel comfortable in providing answers while minimising the need for an interview to expand on the data afterwards (Brannen, 2017).
+The close-ended questions added to the survey were designed in a way to provide segmentation in the questionnaire.
+This segmentation is aimed towards academic pathways, age range and specialist subjects.
+Furthermore, segmentation allowed for establishing the understanding of the relationship, if any, to be studied in the context of qualitative data.
+Cross-referencing the data in this way has the potential to indicate any themes related to the study question: does one academic pathway prepare an individual to become a teacher?
+Furthermore, by applying thematic analysis, it may highlight previously unrelated information as having underlying themes (Braun and Clarke, 2006).

 This chapter will critically analyse the information gathered and highlight themes and possible issues arising.
 Any themes or issues will then be discussed in correlation with the previous literature review as well as new literature for any previously unknown themes.
 The thematic analysis will further enhance the criteria to build on and study the various trends seen in the teaching profession.
 This chapter will look into the trends displayed in the charted data, its reflection on the present teacher’s professional setting, the impact it has on their personal growth in this field, and the decisions they will likely take towards progressing their careers if any.

 To initiate the process of the analysis, each questionnaire needed to be fully read and numbered from one to sixteen.
 After this process, the tally method assisted with identifying the data to be classified as qualitative data.
-This data included the age range of pupils, the subject of the specialist, their original degree, and the method through which they acquired QTS if the candidate were happy with the academic route they took?
+This data included the age range of pupils, the subject of the specialist, their original degree, and the method through which they acquired QTS if the candidate was happy with the academic route they took.
 Did they get the feeling of being prepared for it?
 Will they recommend the profession of teaching?
 And finally the condition of whether they will like to continue their job or will consider leaving it?
-These questions were compared with the answers, the respondents provided, in order to chart out a trend and correlate them.
-Further investigation into the qualitative data led towards acquiring an understanding based on the information and categorising it into altruistic, intrinsic and extrinsic ideologies, which can then be analysed further.
+These questions were compared with the answers the respondents provided in order to chart out a trend and correlate them.
+Further investigation into the qualitative data led towards acquiring an understanding of the information and categorising it into altruistic, intrinsic, and extrinsic ideologies, which can then be analysed further.

-In consideration of the Literature Review, it pointed out a prominent fact that indicated School Direct to be an optimal approach as an academic route, similar to PGCE.
-However, the study proved that PGCE to being three times more popular, in comparison.
-The questions based on the participant’s age was not included in the questionnaire, so it is impossible to conclude that the participants were younger than their peers or not.
-In relation to this, the literature review included a scenario where candidates felt hesitant towards going for teaching as a professional career since they found it less comforting to teach either because; the pupil which they were meant to teach was only five years younger than them or were not ready to take on teaching at all.
-However, the question that aimed towards asking the respondent about their experience and time spent in the teaching experience may help towards building an assumption towards their age range.
-Analysis on the data provided highlights on four of the PGCE qualified teachers with the experience of under five years of teaching, while one teacher responded with eight years of teaching experience and the last group of respondents with over twenty-three years of experience.
-However, observation into the answers related to questions such as “why did you choose this route into teaching?” does not justify the age assumption for these participants.
-In a comparison to the School Direct qualified teachers’ data, it proved helpful in revealing that both participants from the surveys, have also been NQT’s for a short period of time; with one and two years respectively among them.
+In consideration of The literature Review pointed out a prominent fact that indicated School Direct to be an optimal approach as an academic route, similar to PGCE.
+However, the study proved that PGCE is three times more popular than PGCE.
+The questions based on the participant’s age were not included in the questionnaire, so it is impossible to conclude whether the participants were younger than their peers or not.
+In relation to this, the literature review included a scenario where candidates felt hesitant towards going for teaching as a professional career since they found it less comforting to teach either because the pupil they were meant to teach was only five years younger than them or were not ready to take on teaching at all.
+However, the question aimed towards asking the respondent about their experience and time spent in the teaching experience may help build an assumption towards their age range.
+Analysis of the data provided highlights four of the PGCE-qualified teachers with experience of under five years of teaching, while one teacher responded with eight years of teaching experience, and the last group of respondents had over twenty-three years of experience.
+However, observation of the answers related to questions such as “Why did you choose this route into teaching?” does not justify the age assumption for these participants.
+A comparison to the School Direct qualified teachers’ data proved helpful in revealing that both participants from the surveys have also been NQTs for a short period of time, with one and two years, respectively.
 Analysis of the data did not reveal if the respondent showed any signs of eagerness towards changing their career anytime in the future.
-This trend can only interrupt into the individuals belonging to a young age.
+This trend can only interrupt individuals at a young age.

-This portion was not reflected in the literature review, stating that School Direct course is only chosen by individuals in an older age group, who are likely to change their career sometime in the future.
+This portion was not reflected in the literature review, stating that the School Direct course is only chosen by individuals in an older age group who are likely to change their careers sometime in the future.
 In comparison to the literature review, the analysis suggests that a significant amount of individuals will gain QTS with the completion of their B.Ed qualification.
 Although, a further analysis comparing teachers who gained QTS via B.Ed., with how long the individuals had been qualified teachers presents opposing data to that of the PGCE.
-All four teachers who gained QTS via B.Ed. have been working in the profession for over five years with responses of five, ten, twelve and twenty-nine respectively.
-Perhaps this is because historically it was suggested that all future teachers and lecturers should take a B.Ed.
+All four teachers who gained QTS via B.Ed. have been working in the profession for over five years, with responses of five, ten, twelve and twenty-nine, respectively.
+Perhaps this is because, historically, it was suggested that all future teachers and lecturers should take a B.Ed.
 (Robbins Report, 1963).
-Whereas, with shortages in the profession these days individuals with varying degrees are encouraged to begin a career in teaching as stated in the literature review.
+Whereas, with shortages in the profession these days, individuals with varying degrees are encouraged to begin a career in teaching, as stated in the literature review.

-The next question under analysis was aimed at asking the respondent “do you feel as though you were completely prepared for your first term as NQT?
-If not, please, state why?”
+The next question under analysis was aimed at asking the respondent, “Do you feel as though you were completely prepared for your first term as NQT?
+If not, please state why?”
 The responses to this question consisted of the respondents being split into two groups.
-Half of them said “yes,” while the others have replied with “no.” In a further investigation into the answers provided by the respondents, provided an insight towards a diverse range of variations, as shown in the graph 2, below.
+Half of them said “yes,” while the others replied with “no.” A further investigation into the answers provided by the respondents provided insight into a diverse range of variations, as shown in graph 2 below.

-Further investigation correlating the data from graphs one and two indicate that PGCE and B.Ed., teachers were equally split in preparedness; graph three below.
-Whereas, none of the three teachers who gained QTS via SCITT felt prepared as opposed to the individual who took GTP (other) as well as the two participants who took the School Direct route.
-This was not reflected in the literature review as it was suggested that no one academic route prepares an individual more than another.
-However, this initial data would suggest that School Direct does prepare an individual more successfully than any other academic avenue especially that of SCITT.
+Further investigation correlating the data from graphs one and two indicates that PGCE and B.Ed. teachers were equally split in preparedness; graph three below.
+However, none of the three teachers who gained QTS via SCITT felt prepared as opposed to the individual who took GTP (other) and the two participants who took the School Direct route.
+This was not reflected in the literature review, as it was suggested that no one academic route prepares an individual more than another.
+However, this initial data suggests that School Direct prepares an individual more successfully than any other academic avenue, especially SCITT.

 However, further analysis of the answers given by the SCITT teachers highlighted a reoccurring theme between all three, they all had previous careers, prior to gaining QTS.
 Each individual had a different original degree, they have been teaching for different periods of time, they have different specialist subjects, teach different age groups and had previous careers.
-Additionally, two of the participants said they would recommend a career in teaching and have not considered leaving whereas, one has left and returned on a part-time basis and would not support a teaching career due to high levels of paperwork.
-Although, curiously when asked if these individuals would have chosen a different academic route they unanimously replied no. Each participant stated that SCITT was a great balance of class theory and work-based learning.
+Additionally, two of the participants said they would recommend a career in teaching and have not considered leaving, whereas one has left and returned on a part-time basis and would not support a teaching career due to high levels of paperwork.
+Although, curiously, when asked if these individuals would have chosen a different academic route, they unanimously replied no. Each participant stated that SCITT was a great balance of class theory and work-based learning.
 Additional analysis of reasons why these teachers did not feel prepared established two correlations; participants six and eight stated they felt being without a mentor for support was a steep learning curve.
-Further correlations were found between participants five and eight who felt they had a lack of experience dealing with challenging behavior.
-Participant six also stated they felt unprepared for the responsibility of utilizing a teaching assistant whereas, participant five explained in depth the lack of legal knowledge of their responsibilities inside and out of school.
+Further correlations were found between participants five and eight, who felt they had a lack of experience dealing with challenging behaviour.
+Participant Six also stated they felt unprepared for the responsibility of utilizing a teaching assistant, whereas Participant Five explained in depth the lack of legal knowledge of their responsibilities inside and outside of school.

-Finally, participant five felt they had not gained enough pedagogical knowledge from a one year course.
+Finally, participant five felt they had not gained enough pedagogical knowledge from a one-year course.
 However, although all three teachers who gained QTS via SCITT said they felt unprepared for their first term, this is not reflected in their support for this academic pathway.
-Therefore, it should not be considered that SCITT does not prepare an individual for their first term rather, that an individual’s own perception and feelings affect this.
+Therefore, it should not be considered that SCITT does not prepare an individual for their first term.
+Rather, an individual’s own perception and feelings affect this.

-Comparing these findings to that of the PGCE qualified teachers who felt they were unprepared for their first term as an NQT does highlight some differences.
-Firstly, participants three, eleven and sixteen all said they choose to do a PGCE because it was a one year course and they all held a degree already whereas, the SCITT teachers stated they wanted a more hands-on experience.
+Comparing these findings to those of the PGCE-qualified teachers who felt they were unprepared for their first term as an NQT highlights some differences.
+Firstly, participants three, eleven and sixteen all said they chose to do a PGCE because it was a one-year course and they all held a degree already, whereas the SCITT teachers stated they wanted more hands-on experience.
 Curiously, the length of both PGCE and SCITT are the same.
-Furthermore, all the SCITT participants also already had degrees yet did not mention these factors when choosing their academic route.
-Similar to the SCITT qualified teachers all unprepared PGCE teachers would recommend the profession and have not considered leaving.
+Furthermore, all the SCITT participants also already had degrees, yet did not mention these factors when choosing their academic route.
+Similar to the SCITT-qualified teachers, all unprepared PGCE teachers would recommend the profession and have not considered leaving.
 However, participant three states they would change their academic route to one that paid more, this opinion is unique to the study.
 Further analysis of why they did not feel prepared did lead to correlating answers to those from unprepared SCITT NQTs.
 Teachers three and eleven stated they were unprepared for some challenging behaviours, identical to teachers five and eight.
-Furthermore, respondent sixteen mirrors the feelings of participant six stating; utilising a teaching assistant and not having a mentor meant a steep learning curve.
+Furthermore, Respondent Sixteen mirrors the feelings of Participant Six, stating that utilising a teaching assistant and not having a mentor meant a steep learning curve.
 Therefore, it could once again be argued that it is the individual’s feelings and perceptions and not the academic route that prepares an NQT for their first term.

-Respondents two and fifteen gained QTS via B.Ed. and both felt unprepared for their first term although, similar to all previous participants they would not have changed their academic route into teaching.
-Both teachers also stated that they have considered leaving the profession to pursue other careers although, both also later remark that they get a high level of job satisfaction.
-Similar to previous responses participant fifteen also felt unprepared for challenging behaviours whereas, teacher two has broadly covered all aspects of becoming an NQT stating nobody is prepared for their first term.
+Respondents two and fifteen gained QTS via B.Ed., and both felt unprepared for their first term, although, similar to all previous participants, they would not have changed their academic route into teaching.
+Both teachers also stated that they have considered leaving the profession to pursue other careers, although both also later remark that they get a high level of job satisfaction.
+Similar to previous responses, Participant Fifteen also felt unprepared for challenging behaviours, whereas Teacher Two broadly covered all aspects of becoming an NQT, stating nobody is prepared for their first term.
 Therefore, this study indicates that although some individuals may not have felt prepared for their first term as an NQT, there is no correlation between academic route and preparedness.
-Although, a reoccurring theme of a lack of experiencing challenging behaviour has been established.
+However, a reoccurring theme of a lack of experiencing challenging behaviour has been established.

-After analysing the respondents who did not feel prepared comparative examination of those who did feel prepared was required to establish any further trends.
-Firstly, the information from B.Ed., qualified teachers were analysed and compared to the previous findings.
-No relevant correlations were found when comparing the data, initially, this could be interpreted as a positive result as any similarities may indicate inaccurate information or analysis.
+After analysing the respondents who did not feel prepared, a comparative examination of those who did feel prepared was required to establish any further trends.
+Firstly, the information from B.Ed. qualified teachers were analysed and compared to the previous findings.
+No relevant correlations were found when comparing the data.
+Initially, this could be interpreted as a positive result, as any similarities may indicate inaccurate information or analysis.
 However, correlations between these respondents’ answers were established.
 Firstly, both chose this academic route as they both knew they wanted to be teachers at an early age and wanted a degree specific to the profession.
 Secondly, both teachers have considered leaving the profession due to high levels of paperwork and stress.
-Furthermore, unlike previous respondents who would recommend a career in teaching neither participant thirteen or fourteen would.
+Furthermore, unlike previous respondents who would recommend a career in teaching, neither Participant 13 nor Fourteen would.

-Secondly, the data from the PGCE teachers who felt prepared was compared and contrasted to the previous data.
-Respondents, one and four gave unique answers when asked why they took this academic route.
-However, participant nines response was in line with the other PGCE qualified teachers; it was a one year course.
-All three participants were happy with their academic avenue although, teacher one elaborates further explaining after speaking to peers they would like to have tried the SCITT route as it was more hands-on (appendix 2).
-Furthermore, teachers one and four have not considered leaving the profession whereas, similar to the prepared PGCE qualified teachers participant nine has considered leaving due to heavy workloads.
-Additionally, opposed to B.Ed. prepared teachers all three PGCE teachers would recommend becoming a teacher.
+Secondly, the data from the PGCE teachers who felt prepared was compared and contrasted with the previous data.
+Respondents one and four gave unique answers when asked why they took this academic route.
+However, participant Nine’s response was in line with the other PGCE-qualified teachers; it was a one-year course.
+All three participants were happy with their academic avenue, although teacher one elaborates further, explaining after speaking to peers they would like to have tried the SCITT route as it was more hands-on (appendix 2).
+Furthermore, teachers one and four have not considered leaving the profession, whereas, similar to the prepared PGCE-qualified teachers, participant nine has considered leaving due to heavy workloads.
+Additionally, as opposed to B.Ed. prepared teachers all three PGCE teachers would recommend becoming a teacher.

-Finally, the data from participants seven and ten who gained QTS via School Direct as well as respondent twelve who gained QTS via GTP was brought into analysis first.
-Upon investigation all three respondents gave the same answers to several questions when asked; “why did you choose this route into teaching?” they answered; for a more hands-on experience, similar to of the SCITT qualified teachers.
-When asked if they felt prepared for their first term, happy with their academic pathway and would they recommend becoming a teacher they all responded yes.
-Additionally, when asked if they would leave or have considered leaving the profession they all answered no. However, the SCITT qualified teachers also said they were happy with the academic route they took.
+Finally, the data from participants seven and ten, who gained QTS via School Direct, as well as respondent twelve, who gained QTS via GTP, was brought into analysis first.
+Upon investigation, all three respondents gave the same answers to several questions when asked, “why did you choose this route to teaching?” they answered that for a more hands-on experience, similar to the SCITT-qualified teachers.
+When asked if they felt prepared for their first term, happy with their academic pathway, and would recommend becoming a teacher, they all responded yes.
+Additionally, when asked if they would leave or have considered leaving the profession, they all answered no. However, the SCITT-qualified teachers also said they were happy with the academic route they took.
 Additionally, the GTP and School Direct teachers also stated they enjoyed the hands-on approach to learning, similar to that of SCITT.
-The two School Direct participants said they were prepared for their first term although, the GTP qualified teacher stated that it was a steep learning curve without a mentor but still felt prepared.
+The two School Direct participants said they were prepared for their first term, although the GTP-qualified teacher stated that it was a steep learning curve without a mentor, and they still felt prepared.
 Therefore, this study would indicate that School Direct and GTP prepare an individual more than PGCE, SCITT and B.Ed., which is not reflected in the literature review.
-However, it was implied that there was no competition prevalent in any of the Academic Avenue preparation towards an individual’s growth.
+However, it was implied that there was no competition prevalent in any of the Academic Avenue preparations towards an individual’s growth.

 Furthermore, the literature review also emphasised that there was no correlation between an individual’s original degree and their preparedness for becoming a teacher.
 This study cannot corroborate these findings either, as presented in graph four below the participants had a variety of original degrees prior to beginning their chosen academic route.
-Further analysis of the data discovered one trend relating to the teachers who hold a BA in Primary Education.
-It was found that all four respondents emphasised a lack of knowledge when dealing with challenging behaviour, the other teacher who mirrored this sentiment holds a Youth and Childhood studies degree.
+Further analysis of the data revealed one trend relating to teachers who hold BAs in primary education.
+It was found that all four respondents emphasised a lack of knowledge when dealing with challenging behaviour; the other teacher who mirrored this sentiment holds a Youth and Childhood studies degree.
 In theory, these teachers should have more pedagogical knowledge than their peers who held degrees in Drama, Business and Personal, Sports Development and Computing, however, this study indicates to the contrary.
-Although, having knowledge of the theoretical concepts when dealing with challenging behaviour and putting this into practice is not necessarily an easy task (McLaughlin, 2017).
+However, having knowledge of the theoretical concepts when dealing with challenging behaviour and putting this into practice is not necessarily an easy task (McLaughlin, 2017).

-Participants were also asked if they would consider leaving the profession and if so why, this information was analysed further and split into a yes, no, and charted out in the form of a tally chart.
-This data showed trends that teachers five and eleven had left and returned to teaching on a part-time basis both citing heavy workloads although, no further correlations between these two teachers were found.
-The most popular response was that the teacher had not considered leaving the profession with over half stating this.
-However, the remaining thirty-seven percent have considered leaving the profession with various answers as illustrated in graph five below.
+Participants were also asked if they would consider leaving the profession and, if so, why; this information was analysed further and split into a yes and no, and charted out in the form of a tally chart.
+This data showed trends that teachers five and eleven had left and returned to teaching on a part-time basis, both citing heavy workloads, although no further correlations between these two teachers were found.
+The most popular response was that the teacher had not considered leaving the profession, with over half stating this.
+However, the remaining thirty-seven per cent have considered leaving the profession with various answers, as illustrated in graph five below.
 Six main themes were established.
 However, challenging behaviour and heavy workloads were perceived as the most prominent reasons.
-This information corresponds to the literature review which indicated that these teachers might leave the profession within the next ten years.
+This information corresponds to the literature review, which indicated that these teachers might leave the profession within the next ten years.

-The majority of the participants wanted to join the profession for altruistic or intrinsic reasons with three respondents giving extrinsic answers.
-Firstly, one cited that they have changed their career whereas, a further two wanted to spend more time with their family.
+The majority of the participants wanted to join the profession for altruistic or intrinsic reasons, with three respondents giving extrinsic answers.
+Firstly, one cited that they had changed their career, whereas a further two wanted to spend more time with their family.
 Further dissection of this qualitative information established a further eight trends as illustrated below in graph six.
-However, no correlations were found between an academic route and these themes indicating that this choice is unique to each individual.
+However, no correlations were found between an academic route and these themes, indicating that this choice is unique to each individual.
 Furthermore, this indicates that these academic routes are all advertised and available equally.

 This data could be perceived as positive if the literature review is correct in the correlation between positively motivated teachers and their student’s motivation.
-Although, as no questionnaires were considered for students this study cannot corroborate these findings.
-Additionally, individuals who gave altruistic and intrinsic motivations to become a teacher were considered less likely to consider leaving the profession.
+Although no questionnaires were considered for students, this study cannot corroborate these findings.
+Additionally, individuals who gave altruistic and intrinsic motivations to become teachers were considered less likely to consider leaving the profession.
 Whereas, contrary to the literature review this study’s findings imply that any teacher may consider leaving the profession at any time.
-Furthermore, in accordance with the literature review, this study indicates that none of the participants wanted to join the profession for financial reward, however, the literature review established that the government is attempting to retain and recruit more teachers with financial incentives.
+Furthermore, in accordance with the literature review, this study indicates that none of the participants wanted to join the profession for financial reward.
+However, the literature review established that the government is attempting to retain and recruit more teachers with financial incentives.
 These results can translate into the positive trend found in the candidate that was solely continuing their professional careers based on their preference for the career itself.
-In the literature review, it was noted that most of the candidates were likely to be affected by elements of motivation and demotivation, prevailing in their environment.
-The data acquired from the survey paints a completely different picture, in this perspective.
-Most of the trends analysed display the candidates selecting and keeping their career based on their preference.
-The element of financial gain, as mentioned in the literature review, is not that effective in this criteria.
-The tally chart above clarifies the distinctive presentation in which most of the teachers part of the survey, responded with relatively higher response rates in terms of valuing education and enjoying their time teaching children.
+In the literature review, it was noted that most of the candidates were likely to be affected by elements of motivation and demotivation prevailing in their environment.
+The data acquired from the survey paints a completely different picture in this perspective.
+Most of the trends analysed display the candidates selecting and keeping their careers based on their preferences.
+The element of financial gain, as mentioned in the literature review, is not that effective in this criterion.
+The tally chart above clarifies the distinctive presentation in which most of the teachers in the survey responded with relatively higher response rates in terms of valuing education and enjoying their time teaching children.
 Teaching experience is another important factor that needs to be taken into consideration, and it was mentioned in the literature review as well.
-An insight into this point highlighted some key elements but, since the questions did not include anything relevant to asking the candidate’s age, it was still left to building it up on the assumption.
+An insight into this point highlighted some key elements, but since the questions did not include anything relevant to asking the candidate’s age, it was still left to build it up on the assumption.

 Conclusion

-In a further analysis, it has been suggested that there are two main factors when making this decision, financial implications and readiness to manage a classroom.
-Although, there are some School Direct courses which present the option for an individual to take on courses, presenting them the opportunity to gain PGCE for an additional two thousand pounds.
+In a further analysis, it has been suggested that there are two main factors when making this decision: financial implications and readiness to manage a classroom.
+However, there are some School Direct courses that give individuals the option to take courses, presenting them the opportunity to gain PGCE for an additional two thousand pounds.
 However, this fee is not eligible for a student loan, and as such, it cannot be granted to the individual.
-Moreover proving to be of great importance to an individual, these routes may benefit them along the lines of providing them with well-acquainted experience for their future careers.
+Moreover, proving to be of great importance to an individual, these routes may benefit them along the lines of providing them with well-acquainted experience for their future careers.
 In addition to this, the courses of SCITT and GTP present a fundamental requirement for the individual to locate and arrange a placement for themselves in a school of their choice.
-The current secretary for education Justine Greening has recently announced plans to offer a further avenue into teaching; degree apprenticeship for graduates takes approximately eighteen months to complete.
+The current secretary for education, Justine Greening, has recently announced plans to offer a further avenue into teaching; degree apprenticeship for graduates takes approximately eighteen months to complete.
 This academic pathway was designed ‘especially for those from disadvantaged backgrounds who are deterred from studying a traditional full-time programme by high tuition fees and student debt’ (2018).
 Decision criteria to take teaching as a professional career is quite unique to each individual.

-Research indicates that prior to making a decision on an academic pathway an individual must first decide that they want to become a teacher.
-Use of questionnaires seemed relatively smart and the initial expectation associated with the results needed to at least have a ten percent response rate, providing results which may provide sufficient comparable data for analysis.
-The pilot process, although repeated, bore better feedback, in which most of the feedback held a positive edge along with the data sample holding a high percentage of relevance, and possible themes also became visible during the process.
-Many researchers highly regard the use of multi-method approach, and employing its application, is considered to be a good practice.
+Research indicates that prior to making a decision on an academic pathway, an individual must first decide that they want to become a teacher.
+The use of questionnaires seemed relatively smart, and the initial expectation associated with the results was that they needed to have at least a ten per cent response rate, providing results that may provide sufficient comparable data for analysis.
+The pilot process, although repeated, bore better feedback, in which most of the feedback held a positive edge, along with the data sample holding a high percentage of relevance, and possible themes also became visible during the process.
+Many researchers highly regard the use of a multi-method approach, and employing its application is considered to be a good practice.
 In the process of finding and analysis, it was revealed that the most popular academic route for the participants was PGCE, followed by a Bachelor’s degree in Education.
-The questions based on the participant’s age was not included in the questionnaire, so it is impossible to conclude that the participants were younger than their peers or not.
-In relation to this, the literature review included a scenario where candidate felt hesitant towards going for teaching as a professional career since they found it less comforting to teach either because the pupil which they were meant to teach was only five years younger than them or were not ready to take on teaching at all.
+The questions based on the participant’s age were not included in the questionnaire, so it is impossible to conclude whether the participants were younger than their peers or not.
+In relation to this, the literature review included a scenario where candidates felt hesitant towards going for teaching as a professional career since they found it less comforting to teach either because the pupil they were meant to teach was only five years younger than them or were not ready to take on teaching at all.

-The findings also indicate that satisfaction for the academic route and preparedness for the first term as an NQT are also unrelated rather, each individual’s unique perception of preparedness effects this response.
-As a result of using open questions as opposed to a Likert scale, themes were established upon respondent’s answers.
-Whereas, a Likert scale gathers data from a set of pre-determined questions to try to prove a trend exists.
-These themes suggest that approximately half of all NQT’s will feel prepared following their ITT whereas, a quarter will feel the academic avenue into teaching they took did not expose them to enough challenging behaviour.
-The likely reason these individuals feel this way is because ITT is conducted in schools Ofsted considers good or outstanding limiting the trainee’s interaction with challenging behaviour although, without holding follow up interviews to confirm this is purely speculative.
+The findings also indicate that satisfaction with the academic route and preparedness for the first term as an NQT is also unrelated.
+Rather, each individual’s unique perception of preparedness affects this response.
+As a result of using open questions as opposed to a Likert scale, themes were established on respondent’s answers.
+On the other hand, a Likert scale gathers data from a set of pre-determined questions to try to prove that a trend exists.
+These themes suggest that approximately half of all NQTs will feel prepared following their ITT, whereas a quarter will feel the academic avenue into teaching they took did not expose them to enough challenging behaviour.
+The likely reason these individuals feel this way is because ITT is conducted in schools Ofsted considers good or outstanding, limiting the trainee’s interaction with challenging behaviour, although, without holding follow-up interviews to confirm, this is purely speculative.
 However, this suggests that it would be beneficial to expose trainee teachers to more challenging behaviour prior to gaining QTS.

 Furthermore, this research acknowledges previous findings that suggest that an individual’s original degree has no bearing on how prepared to become a teacher they will be.
-Although, this study highlighted a theme that participants with degrees in education and youth felt they had less experience with challenging behaviour than their peers.
-These individuals later gained QTS via different establishments, therefore, the only correlating factor is the original degree.
-However, this may be purely coincidental as most degrees in education require work experience in the sector which should expose these participants to some challenging behaviour.
-Furthermore, most educational degrees cover challenging behaviour equipping individuals with techniques and theories around conflict resolution and calming pupils.
-Additionally, as no follow-up interviews or questionnaires were used no conclusion can be drawn upon this correlation.
+However, this study highlighted a theme that participants with degrees in education and youth felt they had less experience with challenging behaviour than their peers.
+These individuals later gained QTS via different establishments.
+Therefore, the only correlating factor is the original degree.
+However, this may be purely coincidental as most degrees in education require work experience in the sector, which should expose these participants to some challenging behaviour.
+Furthermore, most educational degrees cover challenging behaviour, equipping individuals with techniques and theories for conflict resolution and calming pupils.
+Additionally, as no follow-up interviews or questionnaires were used, no conclusion can be drawn from this correlation.
 However, this study would initially suggest that an individual’s original degree has no bearing on their preparedness to become a teacher.

-Therefore, this study proposes that even though reoccurring themes appear throughout the qualitative and quantitative questions that an individual’s perspective and personality have most significance in their preparedness for their first term as an NQT, not the academic route they took to get there.
-Although, in the ongoing debate of nature versus nurture it could be argued that each respondent’s academic route including original degree had an effect on their personality.
+Therefore, this study proposes that even though reoccurring themes appear throughout the qualitative and quantitative questions, an individual’s perspective and personality have the most significance in their preparedness for their first term as an NQT, not the academic route they took to get there.
+However, in the ongoing debate of nature versus nurture, it could be argued that each respondent’s academic route, including the original degree, had an effect on their personality.

 Recommendations

-The original methodology to this study seemed reasonable.
-However, it had multiple flaws which if amended would have yielded much more comparable information.
+The original methodology for this study seemed reasonable.
+However, it had multiple flaws, which, if amended, would have yielded much more comparable information.
 To begin the study should have been agreed with several schools prior to inception, this could have been done by visiting schools rather than telephoning them.
-This personal yet professional approach may have added some confidence to the head teachers that this study was serious enough to warrant participation furthermore, at this point possible follow up interviews with teachers and students could have been discussed.
-Instead, schools were telephoned, and head teachers rarely had time to discuss this study consequentially, the questionnaires and covering letter were emailed to generic school email address.
+This personal yet professional approach may have added some confidence to the head teachers that this study was serious enough to warrant participation; furthermore, at this point, possible follow-up interviews with teachers and students could have been discussed.
+Instead, schools were telephoned, and head teachers rarely had time to discuss this study.
+Consequentially, the questionnaires and cover letters were emailed to generic school email addresses.
 The lack of responses is likely as these emails were never actually read by the intended recipient.

-The original question of the study was amended several times over several weeks leading to confusion and time being poorly managed.
+The original question of the study was amended several times over several weeks, leading to confusion and poorly managed time.
 The original question focused more on an individual’s original degree, their preparedness to teach and consideration for leaving the profession.
-Therefore, research around this topic begun with the original hypothesis that a teacher with more pedagogical knowledge would likely stay in the profession, a hypothesis that this study has proved to be wrong.
-This process took six weeks prior to commencement which ended up being time wasted after the initial dissertation meeting agreed on the topic needed to be amended.
+Therefore, research around this topic began with the original hypothesis that a teacher with more pedagogical knowledge would likely stay in the profession, a hypothesis that this study has proved to be wrong.
+This process took six weeks prior to commencement, which ended up being time wasted after the initial dissertation meeting agreed on the topic needed to be amended.

 As a consequence of deviating from the original question, the format of the questionnaire design was amended from its original layout (appendix 3) taking a further eight weeks.
 Additionally, the original questionnaire had fewer questions and boxes for participants to put their answers.
-Following research, reflection and peer feedback led to the questionnaire being amended although, two questions were added which were later regrettably removed.
+Following research, reflection and peer feedback led to the questionnaire being amended, although two questions were added, which were later regrettably removed.
 Initially, age and gender were asked but were considered to be too personal and possibly irrelevant to the study.
-However, this data would have also led to further comparisons to the literature review such as the links between the age of individual and QTS.
+However, this data would have also led to further comparisons to the literature review, such as the links between the age of the individual and QTS.

 Additionally, a Head Teacher’s questionnaire (appendix 4) was sent out to schools to try to establish if there was a reference to how a potential employee gained QTS.
-Other questions such as; were your ambition originally to become a head teacher, would allow for further analysis.
-Furthermore, comparison of the Head Teachers answers to that of the teachers may have also discovered previously unknown themes.
+Other questions, such as whether your ambition was originally to become a head teacher, would allow for further analysis.
+Furthermore, a comparison of the Head Teachers’ answers to that of the teachers may have also discovered previously unknown themes.

-Time management and preparation towards this study was greatly underestimated with double the amount of time being spent amending both the question and questionnaire.
-Consequentially, this caused the other processes mentioned above to be rushed leading to the oversights (Mutton, Burn, and Menter 2017).
+Time management and preparation towards this study were greatly underestimated, with double the amount of time being spent amending both the question and questionnaire.
+Consequentially, this caused the other processes mentioned above to be rushed, leading to oversights (Mutton, Burn, and Menter 2017).

-From an analysis of regional and national newspaper coverage based on teachers and the related issues arising in education reported around the timeline in between years 2003 and 2005.
-Some of the reported issues brought pressing matters to surface but eventually none of these issues was strong enough from a social crisis perspective to make the front page.
-This brings about the question of whether education is getting the proper limelight that it should, in the present social and economic structure.
-Media can prove to be a strong asset towards building a better image based on the value of teachers and as such it can motivate the youth to invest their future in this profession without worrying about elements that will otherwise hold them back.
+An analysis of regional and national newspaper coverage based on teachers and the related issues arising in education reported around the timeline between the years 2003 and 2005.
+Some of the reported issues brought pressing matters to the surface, but eventually, none of these issues was strong enough from a social crisis perspective to make the front page.
+This brings about the question of whether education is getting the proper limelight that it should in the present social and economic structure.
+Media can prove to be a strong asset towards building a better image based on the value of teachers, and as such, it can motivate the youth to invest their future in this profession without worrying about elements that will otherwise hold them back.

 There are a number of methods through which teaching as a profession can be encouraged.
-Supportive elements such as providing them with workshops, raising the income for these teachers, training programs, and improving the overall teaching environment within schools and classrooms (Roberts, and Foster 2016).
-These methods can introduce a positive feedback from children, enabling them to acquire more and in the long run, deliver more to the community as future educated professionals offering their services in the job market.
-The present education system, as noted in the literature review, specifies the various fields of teaching profession which are underdeveloped and need proper constructive support.
-The need to raise the awareness for programs such as QTS and enabling individuals to acquire a job position without giving them the hassle of locating one by themselves will result as a motivating factor for the education department.
+Supportive elements include providing them with workshops, raising the income for these teachers, training programs, and improving the overall teaching environment within schools and classrooms (Roberts and Foster 2016).
+These methods can introduce positive feedback from children, enabling them to acquire more and, in the long run, deliver more to the community as future educated professionals offering their services in the job market.
+The present education system, as noted in the literature review, specifies the various fields of the teaching profession which are underdeveloped and need proper constructive support.
+The need to raise awareness for programs such as QTS and enable individuals to acquire a job position without giving them the hassle of locating one by themselves will result as a motivating factor for the education department.

-The present research methodology helped out in locating key areas of improvement.
+The present research methodology helped locate key areas for improvement.
 However, it still does not provide enough insight into the teaching profession, the impact of academic avenues on education and preparedness for individuals in the teaching profession.
-Numerous other questions can help provide a feedback from the students as well, to see if the teachers they study under, are well prepared to teach them.
+Numerous other questions can help provide feedback from the students as well to see if the teachers they study under are well prepared to teach them.
 Another factor that can be worked upon is having the schools present an open approach towards surveys.
 Since, in the first attempt, the schools in the first sample size rejected the survey.
 This translates into having a slightly biased sample analysis with a limited amount of schools and teachers being interviewed.
-The results could have shown a different analysis altogether if it was based on a much larger sample size but with restrictions such as time confinement and family commitment, only a few of the schools were chosen in the second attempt.
+The results could have shown a different analysis altogether if it had been based on a much larger sample size, but with restrictions such as time confinement and family commitment, only a few of the schools were chosen in the second attempt.

 References